Bandwidth/api-docs/README.md

 ### Changelog

 Any changes to the `./external/specs` or `./external/content` directories requires an update to `./external/content/changelog.md`.
 If updating this isn't relevant, you must add the `no-changelog` label to your PR.

+## Resources

+The `./resources` directory contains various extra resources for API design and DX needs for Bandwidth.